2020PB/police-brutality/all-locations.md

 ### Officers beat man with batons | (Believed to be) June 2nd

-Police are seen here beating a man trying to escape, hitting him multiple times with batons, instead of trying to detain him.
+Police are seen on Greene Street in SoHo, beating a man trying to escape, hitting him multiple times with batons, instead of trying to detain him.

 tags: baton, beat, kick, protester, punch, strike

 id: ny-newyorkcity-21

-geolocation:
+geolocation: 40.6851078, -73.9782489

 **Links**